 Now that we’ve looked at the state fossil of Georgia, let’s consider some of the dinosaurs that lived in Georgia.

-What Are the 3 Dinosaurs that Lived in Georgia?
+What Are the 3 Dinosaurs That Lived in Georgia?

-Paleontologists have only recovered fossils from three different dinosaurs in Georgia.
+Paleontologists have recovered fossils from only three different dinosaurs in Georgia.
 One of them was identified down to its genus while the others were merely identified by their respective families or clades.

 Many dinosaurs have been found in other nearby states like Alabama, Florida, and Mississippi.
 However, Georgia’s geological record during the Mesozoic age is poorly preserved.
 Many parts of Georgia were covered in water throughout this time, and the Triassic and Jurassic ages left behind very few sedimentary deposits.